-Importantly the differences in median relative growth rate according to local authority deprivation do not reflect compositional differences in the type of charity in different local authorities (Table 1, Model A4).
+Importantly the differences in median relative growth rate according to local authority deprivation do not reflect compositional differences in the type of charity in different local authorities (Table A1, Model A4).
 We use the International Classification of Nonprofit Organisations (ICNPO) as a basis for categorising charities operating in different ‘vertical fields’ of charitable activity (Kendall, 2003).
 We find sizeable differences in median relative growth according to the field of charitable activity.
 The median charity working in primary or secondary education had a similar headline income in real terms in 2016-17 as in 2009-10 (median relative growth rate 1.01; 95% CI 0.90-1.11).
+The median charity working in culture and arts (median relative growth rate 0.98; 95% CI 0.91-1.06) and the median charity in the field of housing (median relative growth rate 0.97; 95% CI 0.88-1.07) also experienced little change in income.
 In contrast the median charity working in economic, social or community development experienced a 21% decline in income (median relative growth rate 0.79; 95% CI 0.69-0.88) and the median charity working as a philanthropic intermediary experienced a 42% decline in income (median relative growth rate 0.58; 95% CI 0.47-0.70).
-There are compositional differences between local authorities in terms of the type of charity.
-However, even when we control for field of charitable activity, there remains a sizeable gradient according to local authority deprivation: holding type of local authority, size of organisation and field of charitable activity constant and averaging over our sample observations, the median relative growth rate is 0.82 in the most deprived decile (95% CI 0.75-0.89) and 0.98 in the least deprived decile (95% CI 0.92-1.03).
+The median charity in social services (median relative growth rate 0.93; 95% CI 0.88-0.98) and the median charity in law and legal services (median relative growth rate 0.85; 95% CI 0.75-0.97) also experienced income declines.
+Note that there are compositional differences between local authorities in the type of charity in terms of field of charitable activity.
+However, even when we control for field of charitable activity, there remains a sizeable gradient in charitable growth according to local authority deprivation: holding type of local authority, size of organisation and field of charitable activity constant and averaging over our sample observations, the median relative growth rate is 0.82 in the most deprived decile (95% CI 0.75-0.89) and 0.98 in the least deprived decile (95% CI 0.92-1.03).
 Therefore there remains a sizeable gradient according to local authority deprivation: after controlling for these variables, the median growth rate in the most deprived local authorities is 0.84 times that in the least deprived (95% CI 0.72-0.95) (see Figure 3: Model A4, after controlling for other covariates).

 Charities experiencing a sizeable (≥25%) income decline